 If you click the ‘Load’ button in the Preset section at the bottom of the Properties Inspector panel the standard gallery component will display that has all of its 8 buttons showing.
 You can choose to keep them all or uncheck some you don’t want.

-To add content to the Gallery component, select the ‘Gallery’ component in the scene tree and then in the ‘Properties Inspector’ under the ‘Properties’ tab, under the ‘Appearance’ heading, beside ‘Image’, click the ‘Folder’ icon to access this app’s file of images.
+To add content to the Gallery component, select the ‘Gallery’ component in the scene tree and then in the ‘Properties Inspector’ under the ‘Properties’ tab, under the ‘Appearance’ heading, beside ‘Image’, click the ‘Folder’ icon to access this Project’s file of images.